cjgarcia75/SolarSystem/README.md

-# PA7: Solar System
+# Solar System
 ### Christian Garcia

 # Project description
 This project is an interactive solar system using Assimp to load models and stb_image.h to load textures

-GROUP PROJECT: My teammate is Jake Lahr.
-Grade this project.
+GROUP PROJECT: My teammate was Jake Lahr.

 ## Extra Credit
 We used a config file for the values of the planets.